This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-• The texture is just right, with the beloved crackly top giving way to a dense and chewy center.
-They are fudgy gluten free brownies, but they're not like biting into a piece of marshmallow cream fudge.
+• Texture: the beloved crackly top gives way to a dense and chewy center.
+They're just fudgy enough but have some bite, not like a piece of marshmallow cream fudge.

 How to make gluten free brownies